sjova/vscode-sass-format/README.md

 * [Dart Sass 1.0.0 is Released](http://sass.logdown.com/posts/7045860-dart-sass-100-is-released)
 * [Announcing Dart Sass](http://sass.logdown.com/posts/1022316-announcing-dart-sass)

 So instead of following this [Install Sass](http://sass-lang.com/install), which will install Dart Sass, please follow the old official procedure below.

 #### Linux

 If you're using a distribution of Linux, you'll need to install Ruby first.
-You can install Ruby through the apt package manager, rbenv, or rvm.
+You can install Ruby through the apt package manager, `rbenv`, or `rvm`.
 You will also need the build-essential package, available through a package manager as well.

 ```bash
 sudo gem install sass --no-user-install